 Allow me to help ease your mind and put the breaks on learning the alphabet.

 Learning the names of the letters can come at any time from 2.5 to five years of age.
-This task is learning the alphabet in its purest form and is also known as memorizing.
+This task is learning the letter names in their purest form and is also known as memorizing.

-What I suggest is surrounding your preschooler’s play with alphabet supplies such as these and allowing the letter recognition to come with time.
+I suggest surrounding your preschooler’s play with alphabet supplies such as these and allowing the letter recognition to come with time.